 - For extracts of cloud-based data sources, you can schedule refresh tasks directly on Tableau Online.

 For extracts of data sources that you maintain on your local network, or for Oracle data hosted in the cloud, you can schedule refresh tasks using the Online sync client that comes with Tableau Desktop.
 Schedules can be as frequent as every 15 minutes.
+[Note: Tableau Bridge is the Online sync client plus live query functionality.
+Bridge was released with Tableau version 10.3, at which point it replaced the sync client]

 You can also update extracts manually using Tableau Desktop, or automate updates using a command-line utility.
 Select a pre-configured schedule or create a custom schedule.